Noel Jacobs

 When the fighting in the Chinese section of Shanghai in 1937 threatened to spill over into the Settlement, the foreign units took up their assigned defensive positions, and the Shanghai Volunteer Corps was mobilized on 17 August, as was the Jewish Company, for a period of three months, taking up predesignated stations.
-For thus period of active service, 85 members of the Company were awarded the Municipal Council's Emergency medal.
+For thus period of active service, 85 members of the company were awarded the Municipal Council's Emergency medal.

 Major Jacobs were interned until the end of the war.
 His wife and three daughters had earlier been evacuated to the United States.
 In 1949, Jacobs left China to return to England to continue working for the British-American Tobacco Company.
 He retired in 1956 and he and his family finally settled down in New Milton, England.
 In 1967, his former Scouts and members of the Jewish Company who had emigrated to Israel sponsored a trip to Israel for Noel and Dora Jacobs.
 Reportedly, it was an extremely emotional and happy reunion.
 He died in England in 1977 at the age of 79; his wife a few years later.

-To honor their former Scoutmaster and Commander of the Jewish Company, volunteers and friends the world over sponsored a memorial forest in Mod-in, Israel, in his name.
+To honor their former Scoutmaster and Commander of the Jewish Company, volunteers and friends the world over sponsored a memorial forest in Modi'in-Maccabim-Re'ut, Israel, in his name.
 A stone marker was unveiled on 18 May 1980 in the presence of a group of these admirers, who had 3,500 trees planted to commemorate the life of Noel Jacobs.